Ntropish/prolly-gunna/README.md

 ### Versioning and Diffing

-Use getRootHash() to capture immutable snapshots of the tree between mutations.
+Use getRootHash() to capture immutable snapshots of the tree between changes.

 ```TypeScript
 const tree = new PTree();